«Serious risk for the use of inappropriate alternatives»- breaking latest news - Breaking Latest News

 A situation that is becoming chronic

-a situation is becoming chronic and must be prevented, making up for the lack of interest shown by industry in a production that is too inexpensive to be economically interesting.
-In the absence of companies willing to continue producing it, we should consider the possible alternatives that a universal healthcare system can provide: for example our country has a military pharmacological chemical plant with a renowned tradition in the production of first aid pharmacological products.
+According to pediatricians «la situation is becoming chronic and must be prevented, making up for the lack of interest shown by industry in a production that is too inexpensive to be economically interesting.
+In the absence of companies willing to continue producing it, we should consider the possible alternatives that a universal healthcare system can provide: for example our country has a military pharmacological chemical plant with a renowned tradition in the production of first aid pharmacological products».

-Instead, it seems that there is not too much interest in dealing with this problem: children are perhaps too few and not very important from this point of view, even if the problem – as mentioned – is not only a pediatric one.
-For this reason, the Cultural Association of Pediatricians (Acp) – with the support of the Italian Society of Pediatrics (Sip) and the Italian Federation of Pediatricians (Fimp) – addressed these same considerations to Giorgio Pal, president of AIFA; and to Anna Maria Marra, substitute general manager of AIFA, to forcefully and urgently ask for a solution to this problemin order to be able to take appropriate care of the health of girls and boys, they conclude.
+«On the other hand, it seems that there is not too much interest in dealing with this problem: children are perhaps too few and not very important from this point of view, even if the problem – as mentioned – is not only pediatric.
+For this reason, the Cultural Association of Pediatricians (Acp) – with the support of the Italian Society of Pediatrics (Sip) and the Italian Federation of Pediatricians (Fimp) – addressed these same considerations to Giorgio Palù, president of AIFA; and to Anna Maria Marra, substitute general manager of AIFA, to forcefully and urgently ask for a solution to this problemin order to be able to take appropriate care of the health of girls and boys» they conclude.